frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/employee.md

 There are many fields you can add in your Employee records.
-As the organisation grows, it becomes difficult to manage more records.
-It is advisable to keep updating and entering records to facilitate data management of employees.

-Employee records also help in keeping a list of your team’s skills, previous employment history and emergency information.

 To create new Employee go to: